 While you’ll probably need to add arch support insoles to your Allbirds, the flexibility of the fabric will be a relief for anyone suffering from bunions or hammertoes.

 It can be so tempting to throw on a pair of flip-flops when the weather is warm, but if you already have foot pain, they’re not going to help.
-Having used almost the same sole design for almost 250 years, Birkenstock (and the millions of people who wear them) swear by the simple science behind their shoes.
+Support is the focus of everything we do at Tread Labs.
+It is why we exist.
+Based in bio-mechanics, our footbed contours have been honed over decades of experience in sandals and insoles.

-These sandals are designed with an arch support that molds to your foot over time, providing a natural and comfortable walk that prevents foot pain.
+These sandals are designed with an arch support that mimics the contours of our orthotic insoles, providing a natural and comfortable walk that prevents foot pain.

 No matter the footwear you end up with, the most important thing your shoes can do is keep your feet comfortable and pain-free.
-It may be that the best shoes are just a start, and you need to add arch support insoles to get them perfect for your feet.
-Once you figure out what works best for you, you'll be amazing at how far you can go when your feet feel great.
+You'll probably need to add arch support insoles to get them perfect for your feet but once you figure out what works best for you, you'll be amazed at how far you can go when your feet feel great.

 Questions?
 Drop us a line at hello@treadlabs.com.
 We're here to help.